 |

-27. Details of difference between amount of the valuation done at the time of one-time settlement and the valuation done while taking loans from the Banks or Financial Institutions along with the reasons thereof
+28. Details of difference between the amount of the valuation done at the time of one-time settlement and the valuation done while taking loans from the Banks or Financial Institutions along with the reasons thereof

 Your Directors thank all customers for their continued support and patronage.
 The Directors also thank the Company's Bankers, Selling Agents, Vendors, Central and State Governments for their valuable assistance.